neo9-attic/node-rest-tree/README.md

 Rest Tree
 =========

-So far the library simply allow to generate flattened RESTful routes from a tree-oriented description of end-points.
+So far the library simply allows to generate flattened RESTful routes from a tree-oriented description of end-points.
+The resulting routes can then be mounted into an HTTP server.

 Install
 -------